What is Two-Factor Authentication (2FA)?

-Two Factor Authentication (2FA) is probably the most common type of multi-factor authentication.
-It requires two identifiers to verify the user’s identity.
-Technically speaking, a combination of any two identifying factors would be considered 2FA, but the most common combination includes a verification code often referred to as a One Time Password or OTP.
+Any combination of any two of the identifying factors listed above would be considered 2FA, but the most common combination includes the verification code, often referred to as One Time Passwords (OTP).

-The One Time Password can be sent by different platforms and messaging channels.
-The most common ones we see are email and SMS, but did you know you can also send out OTPs over WhatsApp?
-And what about an OTP over Voice?
+A One Time Password (OTP) is a verification code designed to secure a single login attempt.
+These passwords or codes can be sent via different platforms and messaging channels.
+The most common ones are email and SMS, but can also be sent over RCS, WhatsApp and even Voice.

 2FA via SMS & RCS

 RCS, or Rich Communication Services, is often seen as the successor of SMS.
-RCS offers many rich media features (often seen in other popular messaging channels) in combination with the reach and reliability of SMS.
-It provides a new way to deliver your messages, or One Time Passwords, directly into the standard messaging channel of the (Android) phone of your customers.
+RCS offers many rich media features seen in other popular messaging channels, including images and profile verification, in combination with the reach and reliability of SMS.
+It provides a new way to deliver One Time Passwords to Android users.

 2FA via Email

-WhatsApp is one of the most popular social messaging apps today.
-Two billion people across the world use WhatsApp on a monthly basis, sending about 100 billion messages each day, making it the most-used mobile messaging channel.
-And it's not just about the global reach - WhatsApp OTPs are encrypted from end to end, making it one of the safest options available.
+WhatsApp is one of the most popular social messaging apps with over two billion users worldwide, collectively sending 100 billion messages each day on average.
+Yet, it isn't purely about the global reach that makes this channel key for 2FA, WhatsApp OTPs are encrypted from end to end, making it one of the safest options available.

-Is your business not using online messaging channels?
-Or does your target audience perhaps benefit from spoken communication rather than written text?
-One Time Passwords over Voice via a Voice OTP will allow you to reach customers with limited sight, without mobile phones, or destinations that are not reachable by SMS.
+Voice is an accessible channel to share One Time Passwords if a business is not using online messaging channels or customers benefit from spoken communication rather than written text.
+One Time Passwords over Voice via a Voice OTP allow businesses to reach customers with limited sight, without mobile phones, or even destinations that are not reachable by SMS.
 It's available in different spoken languages and voices.
+Voice can even be used as a backup channel in case SMS OTPs aren't delivered.

-This is another phone-based option for 2FA.
-An authenticator app generates codes locally based on a secret key.
-Authentication apps can be secured and synced across multiple devices and are more often used to secure internal employees.
+Authenticator Apps generate codes locally based on a secret key and can be secured and synced across multiple devices.
+These types of apps are more often used to secure internal employees, as the user is required to download another app.

-First and foremost, protecting your customers and data should be the top priority for every business.
-With each technological advance, criminals will find new ways to hack accounts and steal data.
-Of course, most businesses have their own measures for security, data protection, and compliance in place, but Multi-Factor Authentication can minimize the risk even more.
+First and foremost, protecting business and customer data should be the top priority for every business.
+With each technological advance, malicious parties will find new ways to hack accounts and steal data.
+Of course, most businesses have measures for security, data protection, and compliance in place, but Two-Factor Authentication (2FA) can minimise the risk even more.